TCU Payment Options

 Miscellaneous charges that are not part of basic charges are billed monthly and are due by the specified due date on the 1st of the month after the charges are billed.

-If payment for your monthly minimum Amount Due is received more than 10 days after the Stated Due Date on your monthly bill, a LATE FEE (1% of the late payment amount or a minimum of $7.50) will be assessed and charged to your account.
+If your bill is not paid by the due date, a financial hold will be placed on your account.
+The hold will be removed when your account is in good standing.
+This hold will prevent additional charges from being added to your account and future enrollment.
+It does not impact your ability to drop classes, use your meal plan, or housing.
+If payment for your monthly minimum amount due is received more than 10 days after the stated due date on your monthly bill, a LATE FEE (1% of the late payment amount or a minimum of $7.50) will be assessed and charged to your account.

 The payment plan described herein is only available in the regular Fall and Spring semesters and IS NOT AVAILABLE IN THE SUMMER SESSIONS.
 All Summer registration charges (tuition, fees, and housing) are due and payable by the due date specified on the first bill received after Summer registration occurs.